Everette Taylor: Career

 At the age of 19, Taylor started an event marketing software company called Eventuosity, which was sold two years later.
 After dropping out of college, he became the VP of marketing at Qualaroo, a behavioral insight software company, which was later acquired by Xenon Ventures in 2014.
 With Sean Ellis, Taylor co-founded GrowthHackers, an online growth hacking community and software as a service (SaaS).
 He helped build the brand into a central hub for startup growth professionals.

 In 2013, Taylor launched the clothing line Unity Over Self with NFL athlete Brandian Ross to raise money for children with autism.

 In 2016, he founded PopSocial, a social media marketing software company that served clients such as Microsoft and NASA.

 In 2018, he founded ET Enterprises, a holding company that oversees his various business ventures.
-That same year, he partnered with actress Zoe Saldana to launch the media platform BESE, and he also co-founded Hayver, an app focused on drug and alcohol addiction prevention.
+That same year, he partnered with actress Zoe Saldaña to launch the media platform BESE, and he also co-founded Hayver, an app focused on drug and alcohol addiction prevention.

 In September 2022, he was appointed as CEO of Kickstarter.